Career Connect Southeast

 COMMUNITY AWARENESS & ENGAGEMENT: FUTURE WORKFORCE SUMMIT

 More than 200 regional business leaders, educators, parents and students met virtually in November to discuss how to help students better prepare for and take advantage of future career opportunities.

 Attendees at the region’s annual Southeastern Washington Future Workforce Summit learned about regional workforce and career connected learning challenges and opportunities.
 The day-long event included seven fifty-minute sessions that showcased 19 different organization and career-connected partnerships.
 Topics ranging from strengthening pathways and breaking down cultural barriers for college and career success, to employer engagement opportunities in building a career connected learning network in the region were covered.
 Collaborations between K-12, higher education, and leading business sectors in the community were explored, including internship opportunities and skilled trades programs.
-In all, 22 panelists, along with six session moderators, offered their talent, expertise, and varied experiences to highlight regional partnerships and commitments that advance a future-ready workforce in the Mid-Columbia Network.
+In all, 22 panelists, along with six session moderators, offered their talent, expertise, and varied experiences to highlight regional partnerships and commitments that advance a future-ready workforce in the southeast.